giacomopot/BIO302_ONT/README.md

   * `Pveris.ont.fastq.gz`: Nanopore reads
   * `Pveris.hic.R1.fastq.gz`, `Pveris.hic.R2.fastq.gz`: Hi-C reads

-## Project overview
+## Software used
-Each link will take you to a general tutorial for each step.
-Use the same parameters as indicated in the tutorials, except when
+This is a list of the main software used in these labs.
+The links will take you to general tutorials for each software.
+Here are described the main steps
 ### Input data QC and genome profiling
 Check the distribution of length and quality in your long-read data set.
 Perform a genome profiling through k-mer analysis to estimate genome size and heterozygosity (i.e. proportion of heterozygous sites across the genome).
 * QC on long reads ([Nanoplot](https://training.galaxyproject.org/topics/assembly/tutorials/chloroplast-assembly/tutorial.html#check-read-quality))